ManuelCartin/ManuelCartin/README.md

   𝐇𝐞𝐥𝐥𝐨, &lt;𝚌𝚘𝚍𝚎𝚛𝚜/&gt;!
   <img src="GIF/Hi.gif" width="40px" />
 </h1>
-I am Manuel Cartín Hernández ,I'm currently pursuing my Bachelors in data science from [Fidélitas University](https://ufidelitas.ac.cr/). i'm still working my skills, for that i study data engineer in [IBM] (https://www.coursera.org/professional-certificates/ibm-data-engineer) and Data Science Professional Certificate [IBM] (https://www.coursera.org/professional-certificates/ibm-data-science) and soon Machine Learning Profesional Certificate[IBM] (https://www.coursera.org/professional-certificates/ibm-machine-learning).
-My hobbies is related to simracing, yugioh, learn italian and english,watch the F1, and any motorsport. i like the coffe and the cats.
+My name is Manuel Cartín Hernández, and I'm currently pursuing a Bachelor's degree in Data Science at Fidelitas University (https://ufidelitas.ac.cr/).
+I continue to hone my skills, so I'm studying Data Engineering at IBM (https://www.coursera.org/professional-certificates/ibm-data-engineer).
+I'm currently completing the IBM Professional Certificate in Data Science (https://www.coursera.org/professional-certificates/ibm-data-science).
+I'd also like to pursue the IBM Professional Certificate in Machine Learning (https://www.coursera.org/professional-certificates/ibm-machine-learning) soon. - In IBM Deep Learning (https://www.coursera.org/professional-certificates/ibm-deep-learning-with-pytorch-keras-tensorflow)
+- In IBM AI Engineer (https://www.coursera.org/professional-certificates/ai-engineer)
+- In IBM Gen AI Engineer (https://www.coursera.org/professional-certificates/ibm-generative-ai-engineering)
+- in IBM AI Development Engineer (https://www.coursera.org/professional-certificates/applied-artificial-intelligence-ibm-watson-ai)
+- in IBM AI Product Manager (https://www.coursera.org/professional-certificates/ibm-ai-product-manager) My hobbies are related to understanding AI projects to provide solutions, although I like to get my hands dirty in technical projects, although of course I trust the team.
+At work I like to be seen as part of the team and not as the leader who sits on his throne.
 <br/>
 <br/>